Best Sleeping Position For Neck Pain

 2. Back Sleeping

-The same research from 2019 suggests that sleeping on your back (supine) could be helpful for easing neck discomfort.
+The same research from 2019 suggests that sleeping on your back (spine) could be helpful for easing neck discomfort.
 This position might be especially beneficial if sleeping on your side is uncomfortable due to shoulder issues.
 Additionally, for individuals experiencing low back pain, sleeping on your back with a pillow under your knees is recommended.

 To ensure proper alignment while sleeping on your back, it's important to keep your neck straight.
 Similar to the side-lying position, you can improve neck support by placing a rolled-up towel in your pillowcase.
 Alternatively, using memory foam, latex, or spring pillows can also help.
 Additionally, placing a pillow or two under your knees can maintain the natural curve of your spine.